How To Start An LLC In Arizona (Apr. 2026): A Complete Guide

 2. Appoint Your Registered Agent

-A Registered Agent, or Statutory Agent, is an individual or business service responsible for receiving Service of Process and important state correspondence on behalf of your LLC.
-This is a big part of your Arizona LLC registration process.
-They’re required to have an official physical Arizona business address (P.O. boxes are not allowed).
+A Registered Agent, or officially called Statutory Agent in Arizona, is an individual or entity responsible for receiving Service of Process and important state correspondence on behalf of your LLC.

 3. Submit Your Articles Of Organization

-You must file your Articles of Organization with the ACC to officially form your LLC.
+You must file the Articles of Organization with the ACC to officially form your LLC.
 This can be done online using the ACC’s eCorp portal or by mail.

 Both filing methods require a one-time $50 fee.

-You can complete the process by yourself by using my step-by-step guide on How To File Your Arizona Articles Of Organization.
+You can file yourself with my step-by-step guide on How To File Your Arizona Articles Of Organization.

 4. Satisfy The LLC Publication Requirement